 When I visited Orlando in October 2017, I had a three day layover in New York.
 This was my first visit to the Big Apple and with so much to see and so little time, I had to be prepared!
-From my research, here’s what I’d recommend doing to make the most of your three days.
+From my research, here’s what I’d recommend doing to make the best of 3 Days in New York.

 Not planned your trip yet?
 Click here for my Planning your trip to New York City post.